 Psychotherapy helps your relationships, your friendships, and your career.
 In this brief video I introduce you to myself and my work.
 Jungian psychoanalysis also helps your creative work by helping you relate to the collective unconscious.
 In an engaged, caring dialogue, you and I together explore feelings, thoughts and memories which get in your way.
 I am specially qualified to help you with interpretation of your dreams.

-Self Esteem: In these videos I show how an infant may benefit from very early mothering and in this very important 12-minute video I discuss autism as the emergent consequence of a very early disruption that we can identify.
+Self Esteem: In this video I show how an infant may benefit from very early mothering and in this very important 12-minute video I discuss autism as the emergent consequence of a very early disruption that we can identify.
 I have a special interest in treating injuries to self esteem in, for example, the daughters or sons of narcissistic mothers or fathers.
 For the past 30 years I’ve practiced as a Jungian psychoanalyst in New York City with individuals, straight and gay, and couples.
 I lead an on-going therapy group.
 Most clients see me in-person but, for people who live in other parts of the US or in other countries, therapy can be effective by Skype or phone.
 Insurance may cover me as an out-of-network therapist.

 Story: Carl Gustav Jung taught that dreams and myths use the same symbolic language in the human psyche.
 With vivid illustrations, stories and podcasts I show that fairytales and legends anticipate therapy.
 A tale begins with boredom, anxiety, depression, or injured narcissism and ends by showing how these may heal.
 Legends also show how a woman’s individuation may differ from a man’s.